Hardiness Zone: 2-6

 - Cut the top leaves significantly, almost down to 1/3.
 This will avoid moisture loss.

-- Dip the cut end of the stem in rooting hormone powder, the knock off the excess with a light flick.
+- Dip the cut end of the stem in rooting hormone powder, then knock off the excess with a light flick.

-- Stick the stem in a closed contained with a vented top, then fill with potting soil, water until it turns into a muck.
+- Stick the stem in a closed container with a vented top, then fill it with potting soil, and water until it turns into a muck.

 - Place the pot in a warm location, but away from direct sunlight.

 - Keep the soil moist by watering it regularly.

 - Transplant the new plant into a larger pot when the roots are established.

 When you’re ready to transplant, be careful.
 You should slowly acclimate the plant first since it’ll be used to a very moist environment.

 Tilt the lid half off for a couple of days, then remove it for a few more days to acclimate it to the dry air.